 This contains several activities designed to cover the subject content.
 Each teacher instruction document starts with an overview of the topic.
 It then suggests activities which students can do and others for teachers to demonstrate.

-For example, topic ELBC2 – each activity will look something like this:
+For example, activity sheet ELBC2a-c will look something like this:

 The activity sheets are for your students to complete.
 They may require the student to follow instructions or complete tasks to cement their learning.

 For example, activity sheet ELBC2a-c is as follows:

 This activity sheet starts by helping students identify the equipment needed.
 It then gives them the instructions for the practical to follow.
 Section 3 helps in explaining the reasons for the steps in the practical.
 Finally, section 5 encourages them to record their results.

 Since the our Entry Level Science specification is mapped to GCSE Combined Science, these resources could be used to check Key Stage 3 to Key Stage 4 progression, for learner checks or as starter activities.
 These resources are aimed at students working below level 1, but could be useful stepping stones into GCSE.

 The ‘read me’ document maps the content for each topic.
 For example, from ELB3:

 The table below shows this mapping for Topic B3, Entry Level ref: ELB3a:

 This extract from the activity sheet ELB3a could be used as a revision tool on ‘how we maintain our body at 37˚C’, as a learner check to check knowledge of control systems or for remote or flipped learning.